Up to 60% off sofas & mattresses — limited‑time deals.

 • What we liked

-• Fast, responsive feel that supports repositioning
+• Fast, responsive feel for repositioning

 • Strong posture for back sleep and mixed positions